webgriffe/SyliusActiveCampaignPlugin/docs/03_A-First_setup.md

 In the same way, the plugin provides an association between Sylius's Channels and Customers.
 In Sylius Standard there is no way to associate a customer to a Channel by default so the plugin creates an Ecommerce Customer for every Channel given a Customer.
 But if you have personalized this logic or, if you are using Sylius Plus which provides a way to do it, you probably need to customize this logic.
-To do it you could decorate the `TODO` service and implements the logic to return if the Channel-Customer association should be created or not.
+To do it you could decorate the `Webgriffe\SyliusActiveCampaignPlugin\Resolver\CustomerChannelsResolverInterface` service and implements the logic to return if the Channel-Customer association should be created or not.

 Also, remember that this command acts like a "create/update contacts/ecommerce customer on ActiveCampaign" so, if you